greg-raven/Impeachment-Chronicles/_posts/2018-06-04-senate-releases-unredacted-strzok-page-texts-showing-fbi-initiated-multiple-spies-in-trump-campaign-in-december-2015.md

 - Joe Hoft
 ---

-The US Senate today released over [500 pages of information related to the Spygate scandal](https://www.hsgac.senate.gov/wp-content/uploads/imo/media/doc/Appendix%20C%20-%20Documents.pdf).
+The U.S. Senate today released over [500 pages of information related to the Spygate scandal](https://www.hsgac.senate.gov/wp-content/uploads/imo/media/doc/Appendix%20C%20-%20Documents.pdf).

 Hidden in the information are unredacted Strzok --- Page texts that show the FBI initiated actions to insert multiple spies in the Trump campaign in December 2015.